mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 protect its interests.
 It has also been accused of illegal research and continued involvement in psionic drugs production despite an Imperial injunction.
-To somewhat offset this bad reputation, SuSAG subsidises a number of medical charities and disaster–relief agencies as well as sponsoring large numbers of medical students.
+To somewhat offset this bad reputation, SuSAG subsidizes a number of medical charities and disaster–relief agencies as well as sponsoring large numbers of medical students.

 SHARURSHID